JPorry/blog/_posts/2015-09-15-this-is-javascript.markdown

 {% endhighlight %}

-Maaaan, that is why too much!
+Maaaan, that is way too much!
 The same function called in four different ways and every one of them (almost) have a different **this** object.
 Sometimes it is the global object, sometimes it is not and sometimes it is even undefined!
 How does this stuff work?